Skip to content

 Start Line Data

-Start line data provides the line visualization and shows the line length and the bias.
-The wind direction set is the one suggested by the app for the first few minutes of sailing.
+The start line data provides a visualization of the line, including its length and bias.
+The wind direction shown is the one suggested by the app for the first few minutes of sailing and is based on the tracks of the boats after the start.

-Line Dist at Gun – distance to line at the gun, negative values mean over the line
+Line Dist at Gun: The distance to the line at the gun.
+Negative values indicate being over the line.

-Line Time – the time when line was crossed.
-Negative values mean crossing too early
+Line Time: The time when the line was crossed.
+Negative values indicate crossing too early.

-Bias Used – The amount of bias used when crossing the line.
-If you start at the favored end, you use max available bias
+Bias Used: The amount of bias used when crossing the line.
+If you start at the favored end, you are using the maximum available bias.

-DT Lead at gun at 1:00 – upwind distance to the leading boat at the gun and after a minute of racing
+DT Lead at Gun at 1:00: The upwind distance to the leading boat at the gun and after one minute of racing.

-SOG at the gun – speed over ground at the gun
+SOG at the Gun: The speed over ground at the gun.

 Data Fields